-Unlike Hassān, Yahyā the translator moves less the longer his exile lasts, after his movements from country to country did not improve his life.
+Unlike Hassān, Yahyā the translator moves less the longer his exile lasts, since moving from country to country in the early days of his exile did not improve his life.
 The dictionaries that he uses remind him of death, and he cannot bring himself to be more active.
-At one point he is so fed up with being cooped up in one room throughout the day, that he feels he is suffocating and that he will die if he will not rise from his chair at once.
-Traveling makes Yahyā tired, in contrast to his date, who thinks that "travel is what matters".
-Yahyā is so passive that her fast steps scare him, and although the two of them walk side by side, he experiences a deadly loneliness; the woman seems to him to be as far away as if she were in the Saudi desert, al-Rubʿ al-Khālī.
+At one point, he is so fed up with being cooped up in one room all day, that he feels he is suffocating and will die if he does not get up from his chair at once.
+Traveling makes Yahyā tired, in contrast to his date, who thinks that “travel is what matters.”
+Yahyā is so passive that his companion’s fast steps scare him, and although the two of them walk side by side, he experiences a deadly loneliness; the woman seems to him to be as far away as if she were in the Saudi desert of al-Rubʿ al-Khālī.

-Life in the novel is associated with movement, as opposed to death, which is standstill.
-As long as the injured son suffers from loss of memory, that is the loss of his childhood in Iraq, he is depicted in images of death: to the doctor who holds his hands, Hassān's fingers seem dead, and his hand looks like a dead bird.
+Life in the novel is associated with movement, as opposed to death, which is stagnant.
+As long as the injured son suffers from memory loss (that is the loss of his childhood in Iraq), he is depicted in images of death; to the doctor who holds his hands, Hassān’s fingers seem dead, and his hand looks like a dead bird.

 Conclusion

-One of Mas‛ud Hamdan's conclusions in his discussion of the relations between texts, theory and interpretation, is that in contrast to myth and science, literature tends to unite binary oppositions that are more present in the former two.
-According to him, the spirit and atmosphere of a literary work can indicate multi-faceted cultural messages.
-In the same manner, Farmān's al-Murtajā wa-l-muʾajjal presents a complex picture of life in exile, and also of life in the homeland, via two intertwined themes: the ecology - climate and time – the state of waiting.
-Exile enhances the feeling of alienation, and climate affects culture, behavior and customs.
+One of Mas‛ud Hamdan’s conclusions in his discussion of the relations between texts, theory, and interpretation, is that in contrast to myth and science, literature tends to unite binary oppositions that are more present in the former two.
+According to him, the spirit and atmosphere of a literary work can convey multi-faceted cultural messages.
+In the same manner, Farmān’s al-Murtajā wa-l-muʾajjal presents a complex picture of life in exile, and also of life in the homeland, via two intertwined themes: the ecology – climate and time – and the state of waiting.
+Exile enhances the feeling of alienation, and climate affects culture, behavior, and customs.
 Both are accompanied by a state of postponement and waiting, sometimes in vain.
-The ways in which the characters view their place of exile, Moscow in this case, is deeply influenced by the circumstances of their exile, as well as by the way they perceive their homeland.
-The memory reconstructed in this novel is not only the child's, but is also the characters' memory of their places of birth, real or imagined.
+The ways in which the characters view their place of exile, Moscow in this case, is deeply influenced by the circumstances of their exiles, as well as by their perceptions of their homelands.
+The memory reconstructed in this novel is not only the child’s, but also all the characters’ memories of their places of birth, real or imagined.

-The ecological dimension serves Farmān as a way to explain the temporal dimension of exile, which sometimes lasts throughout the exiles' life.
-The climate is not limited to one specific character, but as is Farmān's custom, is attached to a variety of exiles, in an attempt to comprehend and capture the meaning of exile as a holistic experience, and not as a simplistic one-sided situation.
-The climate influences the characters, as proposed by Lukács, but at the same time the climate is also described in a way which is influenced by the background of the very same characters, in a mutual interaction.
+The ecological dimension enables Farmān to explain the temporal dimension of exile, which sometimes lasts for the entirety of the exiles’ lives.
+The climate is not limited to one specific character, but as is Farmān’s custom, is attached to a variety of exiles, in an attempt to portray exile as a holistic experience, and not as a simplistic one-sided situation.
+The climate influences the characters, as proposed by Lukács, but at the same time, the climate is also described in a way which is influenced by the background of the very same characters, in a mutual interaction.
 Being in exile is accompanied by symptoms of illness and mutilation, as suggested by Adorno.